aumuaythai/aumt-website-frontend/guides/Admin.md

 * Click on a point in the Year stats graph, a training title in the Manage Trainings section or select from the top right dropdown to view stats for the desired training.
 * Click Generate Report in the top left to build a pdf of all trainings and signups.
 The first click should load the pdf-generating code and subsequent clicks should compile a new pdf and prompt a download .

+### Backups

+Backups should be taken regularly and stored on the AUMT drive.
+These are just so if anything goes wrong the data will at least be somewhere.
+Download all training data by clicking Download in the Manage Trainings section and downloading both signups or trainings.
+The csvs are in [tidy (ish) flormat](https://r4ds.had.co.nz/tidy-data.html#tidy-data-1) for ease of use

 ## Events

 Events can be set to accept signups or display a description and links.